volanavlad/sshfs-win/README.md

 |5   | `user@host\\\\\`    | `user@host:///` | user@host:/ |
 |6   | `user@host\..\`     | `user@host:../` | user@host:/../ |

-I was planning to send a pull request, but the solution is simple, just replace line 78 in sshfs-win.c by this block:
+I was planning to send a pull request, but the solution is simple, just replace line 78 in sshfs-win.c by this block and `#include <string.h>`:

 ```
     path = p;